The Slinger

-The Slinger (Práče) is a 1960 Czech WWII drama film directed by Karel Kachyňa based on a story by Jan Mareš.
+The Slinger (Práče) is a 1960 Czech World War II drama film directed by Karel Kachyňa based on a story by Jan Mareš.

 Plot

 In 1944 Czech boy František, liberated from a concentration camp, is sent to a Czechoslovak unit located near Dukla Pass.
 Lieutenant Zlonický assigns him as an unsalaried employee to work in a laundry unit at the front.